Aridhia-Open-Source/shiny-demo-dicom-viewer/README.md

 Under the image a table with the file information will be displayed.
 On the left-side of the screen, you will see the orthogonal position of your current view.

+The button on the bottom of the page to "Extract DICOM headers to database" only works if you are using the app within a workspace, and you have a dataset called "image_analysis_findings" in your database.

 ### Using your DICOM files

 To use other DICOM files in the app, you can place the new folder inside the 'dicom_images' directory: